insitro/redun/docs/source/tasks.md

 which are additional config files that are allowed to specify additional `federated_tasks` and `executors`.
 These can be shared out-of-band, for example, by placing them on a shared file system.

+In addition to primary federated tasks, we provide tools to support REST-based proxy.
+See `redun.federated_tasks.rest_federated_task` and `redun.federated_tasks.launch_federated_task`.
+The proxy has two main features.
+First, it is designed to help facilitate a fire-and-forget approach to launching jobs (see [Running without a scheduler](design.md#Running-without-a-scheduler) ), which is useful in implementing a UI.
+Second, it can help arrange for permissions, such as facilitating AWS role switches.

 See the example `examples/federated_task` for more information.